3mdeb/openqa-tests-qubesos/generalhw/README.md

   - can stop `kvmd` during poweron/poweroff if it interferes with power state check
   - input is handled by VNC (`kvmd-vnc`)
-  - Kickstart configuration is served by openQA server
+  - Kickstart configuration is served by openQA worker
-  - installation is done from HTTP served by openQA that mounts ISO
+  - installation is done from a drive mounted via PiKVM MSD
-  - boots via iPXE which loads full-functional iPXE image that is capable of downloading kernel and initrd from the ISO and start it

 * [supermicro](supermicro/README.md)